 - T cell proliferation

-Figure 1: posterior uveitis clinical scores in the mouse determined by TEFI
+Figure 1: posterior uveitis clinical scores in the mouse model of EAU determined by TEFI

-Figures 2: EAU in mice following TEFI analysis
+Figures 2: Experimental autoimmune uveitis in mice following TEFI analysis

 Inflammation of optic disc, cuffing of blood vessels, and retinal folding can be seen.